Advertisement

 noun

-Informal. a man or boy; fellow: He's a nice guy.
+Informal., a man or boy; fellow.

-Chiefly British Slang. a grotesquely dressed person.
+Chiefly British Slang., a grotesquely dressed person.

-(often initial capital letter)British. a grotesque effigy of Guy Fawkes that is paraded through the streets and burned on Guy Fawkes Day.
+British., Often Guy a grotesque effigy of Guy Fawkes that is paraded through the streets and burned on Guy Fawkes Day.

 to jeer at or make fun of; ridicule.